allegroai/clearml-docs/docs/faq.md

 #### How can I track OS environment variables with experiments?    <a id="track-env-vars"></a>

-You can set environment variables to track in an experiment task by specifying them in the `sdk.development.log_os_environments` field of the [`clearml.conf`](configs/clearml_conf.md) file:
+You can set environment variables to track in an experiment by specifying them in the `sdk.development.log_os_environments` field of the [`clearml.conf`](configs/clearml_conf.md) file:

 ```editorconfig